 A survey of educational psychology topics as applied to teaching and learning.
 Special emphasis is placed on classroom applications of theoretical constructs.
-Field service requirements in an educational program or P-12 school.

 Learners with Special Needs

 The study of students with disability, special needs, and giftedness.
 Emphasis on techniques and resources to help all students achieve maximum outcomes, and special focus on needs of urban students.
 Fieldwork experience required.